angelomp2001/investment_returns_simulator/README.md

 6/7/2025: create google big query studio account, uploaded symbols_universe

+6/8/2025: connect gbq to vs code. ❌ abandoning this until I get help. update/ get from yfinance save to aapl csv

 6/7/2025: see how google sheets did it: create new csv to save historical data to via API.